Bay Area FIRE (37): can a Roth conversion ladder bridge a 45 exit?

 - California unemployment insurance tops out near $1,950/month, so it’s a partial buffer at best—don’t assume UI can bridge a multi-year ladder seasoning gap.

-- California taxes conversions and RSU sales, so add state withholding or a quarterly estimated-tax line if you know your marginal rate will exceed the federal estimate baked into the $9k-$10k conversion-tax buffer.
+- California taxes conversions and RSU sales, so add state withholding or a quarterly estimated-tax line if you know your marginal rate will exceed the low-five-figures tax allowance used in the early ladder years.

 - Social Security estimates in this preset assume a near-max single earner who claims at full retirement age or later.
-Use the SSA calculator to plug in your actual earnings history; dropping high-income years will pull that $3,700-$3,900/month anchor down quickly.
+Use the SSA calculator to plug in your actual earnings history; dropping high-income years can pull a high-earner estimate down from the rough $3k-$4.2k/month planning band.

 - Healthcare transitions are time-sensitive.
-COBRA’s 60-day election and Covered California’s special enrollment windows are modeled explicitly—if you plan to leave a job outside those windows, shift the custom dates so the simulator mirrors when coverage really ends.
+If you plan to leave a job outside the usual COBRA or special-enrollment rhythm, move the health-cost transition so the plan matches when coverage really ends.

 This scenario is an educational model, not tax or investment advice.
 It simplifies Bay Area taxes, ACA rules, and investment implementation so you can compare trade-offs before updating the plan with your own advisers.